bmarkslash7/QPot/README.md

 NEWS		file containing updates and news
-README.md	file containing basic information on the package TODO		list of things to add; can also be incorporated into the issue tracker.
+README.md	file containing basic information on the package TODO		list of things to add; can also be incorporated into the issue tracker. loadall.R	R script to load all files not as a package READMEN-chris.txt		stieha todo file with notes - delete by 1 sept 2015
 ```